kameryntaylor/kameryntaylor.github.io/Resume.md

-A copy of my resume can be downloaded here
+A copy of my resume can be downloaded hereKameryn_Taylor_Resume-all.docx